The State of Global Air report 2019SOGA | 23 March 2019

 Who is it for?

-The report is designed to introduce citizens, journalists, policy makers, and scientists to the Global Burden of Disease project, a comprehensive effort to estimate and track human exposure to air pollution and its impact on human health around the world.
+The report is designed to introduce citizens, journalists, policymakers, and scientists to the Global Burden of Disease (GBD) project, a comprehensive effort to estimate and track human exposure to air pollution and its impact on human health around the world.

 How can I explore the data?

-The interactive pages of this website provide the tools to explore, compare, and download data tables and graphics with the latest air pollution levels and the associated burden of disease in individual countries, as well as their trends over the last 26 years (1990–2016).
+This report has a companion interactive website that provides tools to explore, compare, and download data and graphics with the latest air pollution levels and associated burden of disease.
+Anyone can use the website to access data for 195 individual countries or territories and their related regions, as well as track trends from 1990 to 2017.
+Find it at stateofglobalair.org/data.

 Only the beginning

 Each year the report and website will be updated following the annual release of the GBD results.
 Annual updates will continue to report on global, national, and regional trends in air quality and health using the latest data.